gwasylow/github-copilot-ai-coding-workshop/README.md

 # GitHub CoPilot AI Coding Workshop

-Here’s a suggested description for a **GitHub Copilot AI Coding Workshop** in English:

----

 ### **GitHub Copilot AI Coding Workshop**
 **Discover the future of software development with AI assistance.**